Horseshoe Pond, Berlin

 Open a map of the project area (pdf).

-• Expand the Mount Pisgah Conservation Area, which includes lands owned by SVT, the Town of Berlin, the Town of Northborough, and the Commonwealth of Massachusetts.
-This property is largest remaining piece of undeveloped land on Mount Pisgah.
+• Expands the Mount Pisgah Conservation Area, which includes lands owned by SVT, the Town of Berlin, the Town of Northborough, and the Commonwealth of Massachusetts.
+This property was largest remaining piece of undeveloped land on Mount Pisgah.

-• Protect undeveloped woodlands that provide a buffer against the effects of climate change.
+• Protects undeveloped woodlands that provide a buffer against the effects of climate change.
 Undeveloped lands filled with diverse species of plants are better able to adapt to changing climate conditions.

-• Protect water resources.
+• Protects water resources.
 This undeveloped land filters the water that flows into streams, ponds, and wetlands.

-• Ensure public access to existing hiking trails.
+• Ensures public access to existing hiking trails.
 Protection of this land will protect public access to a popular trail that connects to the Mount Pisgah trail network.

 Costs